NinjaMuffin08/esx_eden_boatgarage/README.md

 # KNOWN BUG:

-- Some vehicles are impossible to enter
-- By looking good it is possible to duplicate vehicles
+- It is Possible to Duplicate Vehicles but do note that if said Person Duplicates a Vehicle & takes 1 of them & sell thems the other one is useless & can NOT be stored or sold.

 # How to use my version
 To put the vehicle in the garage:
 - Pull into the red dot
-- Get out of the car, open the menu
+- Open the menu
-- Select "Put Vehicle In Garage"<br />
+- Select Return vehicle

 To take it back out
-- Walk into the red dot
+- Walk into the green dot
 - Open the menu
-- Select "Get Vehicle From Garage"
+- Select View Vehicle List